What is important to us

 When we started our business we had some very clear ideas about what was important to us, what we wanted to achieve and why we were even starting in the first place.
 We knew what was truly non-negotiable when it came to the type of products we wanted to develop and the way we wanted to run the business.
 These values reflect who we are as a family and as a result as a company.
 It took a while to design and develop the little uniforms we now make, it took time to find partners we are happy to work with but underpinning it all are the values that we consider the guiding principles of our business, the ones we can return to in times of change and growth.

 There are thousands of people in our community who care for and protect each and every one of us.
-They work amongst us, and touch many aspects of our everyday lives.
+They work amongst us and touch many aspects of our everyday lives.
 Some we meet regularly in our restaurants and shops, some we meet only in times of need such as Paramedics and Gardaí.
 These incredible professionals deserve to be recognised for their important role in our communities.
 They are real-life role models for our children.
 They are strong, brave, kind, and smart and they are committed to helping others.
-We use the medium of dramatic-play to connect children to the people in our communities as they develop their own sense of belonging and become citizens in their own right.
+We use the medium of dramatic play to connect children to the people in our communities as they develop their own sense of belonging and become citizens in their own right.

 Learning through play

-Children learn through play and meaningful play should be a fundamental part of every childhood.
-Communication, social skills, motor skills, independence, critical thinking and creativity all develop through meaningful play.
+Children learn through play and play should be a fundamental part of every childhood.
+Communication, social skills, motor skills, independence, critical thinking, and creativity all develop through meaningful play.
 We believe that dramatic-play or role-play has an important developmental function in childhood and that every child deserves the opportunity to experience the joy of taking on the persona of inspirational characters from their own community in rich and meaningful play.

 Duty of care

-Our duty of care extends to our suppliers, partners, our collaborators and our team.
-Their wellbeing is important to us.
+Our duty of care extends to our suppliers, partners, our collaborators, and our team.
+Their well-being is important to us.
 We respect their individual skills and expertise and we are thankful for all that they do for us and the passion they bring to each project.

 Minimising our impact

-We choose to work with cottons.
+We choose to work with cotton.
 Cotton is expensive to work with and it would be much cheaper and easier to use synthetics like polyester or blends but adding to the plastic waste and throw away culture typical of our industry just doesn’t sit well with us.
-It doesn’t reflect the type of things we buy ourselves or for our children so it was an easy decision to ditch synthetics even if it was hard to find heavy-weight cottons that we could use and still pass all the required tests.
+It doesn’t reflect the type of things we buy ourselves or for our children so it was an easy decision to ditch synthetics even if it was hard to find heavy-weight cotton that we could use and still pass all the required tests.
 Our fabrics are all Oeko Tex certified and are incredibly durable so they last for years of play.

 We are by no means finished, we are aware that there are many more ways we can reduce our impact and we will continue to do so.